JetBrains/kotlin-web-site/docs/topics/native/native-cocoapods-xcode.md

-[//]: # (title: Add a dependency between a Kotlin Pod and Xcode)
+[//]: # (title: Use a Kotlin Gradle project as a CocoaPods dependency)

-You can use a Kotlin Multiplatform project with native targets as a CocoaPods dependency (Kotlin Pod).
+You can use a Kotlin Multiplatform project with native targets as a CocoaPods dependency.
 You can include such a dependency in the Podfile of the Xcode project by its name and path to the project directory containing the generated Podspec.

 This dependency will be automatically built (and rebuilt) along with this project.
 Such an approach simplifies importing to Xcode by removing a need to write the corresponding Gradle tasks and Xcode build steps manually.

-You can add dependencies between a Kotlin Pod and an Xcode project with one or several targets.
-It's also possible to add dependencies between a Kotlin Pod and multiple Xcode projects.
+You can add dependencies between a Kotlin Gradle project and an Xcode project with one or several targets.
+It's also possible to add dependencies between a Kotlin Gradle project and multiple Xcode projects.
 However, in this case, you need to add a dependency by calling `pod install` manually for each Xcode project.
 In other cases, it's done automatically.

 > * To correctly import the dependencies into the Kotlin/Native module, the `Podfile` must contain either